 All news related to ongoing interventions are available from Mobility Work mobile application's newsfeed, available on iOS and Android.

 Since anyone can access Mobility Work anywhere, improved internal communication is one of the first positive results to be considered when implementing the tool.
 This eases the planning of the maintenance tasks at the most convenient times.

-The appropriate planning of the preventive maintenance interventions helps anticipate the needs for spare parts and materials and ensure their availability when they are needed.
+The appropriate planning of the PM interventions helps anticipate the needs for spare parts and materials and ensure their availability when they are needed.
 This leads, of course, to less inventory and reduced storage costs.

 And last but not least – Mobility Work improves communication and ensures that all team members know what and when should be done.
 The social media aspect of the solution facilitates the sharing of information and encourages expertise exchange with professionals outside of the organization.

 Does Preventative Maintenance Have Disadvantages?One of the most common inconveniences of preventative maintenance is that not properly trained technicians can damage equipment by negligence, insufficient training or faulty procedures.
 And even though potential damage is still a problem that should be taken seriously, it is as well an issue that can be easily avoided with an establishment of a quality PM program, ensuring the proper level of skills of the employees.